Skip to Main Content

 Also a project of the University of Richmond, Renewing Inequality uses an interactive map to visualize displacements in this time period and urban renewal more generally.

-Image Above: A 1975 map from the Boston Redevelopment Authority identifying places for urban renewal.
+Image Above: A 1975 map from the Boston Redevelopment Authority identifying places designated for urban renewal.